 Actually, almost all economists agree that immigrants are good for the US economy overall, including those who are undocumented (96% of economists surveyed by the Wall Street Journal said that undocumented immigrants had a net positive impact on the US economy).
 Contrary to popular perception, most undocumented immigrants do pay taxes.
 Like immigrants with legal status or US citizens, undocumented immigrants pay sales taxes and property taxes.
-The Social Security Administration estimates that about half of undocumented immigrants have Social Security, Medicare, and income taxes deducted from their paychecks, and the Social Security Administration has taken in as much as $12 billion annually in recent years in contributions that do not match a valid Social Security number, which these immigrants will not be eligible to receive Social Security benefits upon reaching retirement age under current law.
-Undocumented immigrants are also ineligible for public benefits such as welfare or food stamps.
+The Social Security Administration estimates that about half of undocumented immigrants have Social Security, Medicare, and income taxes deducted from their paychecks.
+The administration has taken in as much as $12 billion annually in recent years, in contributions from, among others, undocumented immigrants without a Social Security number, who will not be eligible to receive Social Security benefits upon reaching retirement age under current law.
+In many cases, undocumented immigrants are still ineligible for public benefits such as welfare or food stamps.

 Romans 13:1-4 makes very clear that Christ-followers are to submit to the governmental authorities that God has established.
 While there may be situations when “we must obey God rather than man” (Acts 5:29), we should not lightly brush aside this biblical command.
-However, we can uphold the importance of the rule of law without necessarily deporting millions of people; we could insist upon other penalties, such as a significant fine, for entering or overstaying a visa unlawfully.
+However, we can uphold the importance of the rule of law without necessarily deporting millions of people; we could insist upon other penalties for entering or overstaying a visa unlawfully, such as a significant fine.

 It is also important to recognize that there is no conflict between the submission to authority mandated in Romans 13 and serving undocumented immigrants: we can minister to immigrants’ physical needs, help to teach them English, share the good news of the gospel and advocate for just policies that would better their situation—all without violating the law.